paopis/REMES-PATTERN/README.md

 How To Use REMES-EU

-Open the REMES-EU.gpr file to load the project in GAMS Load the file REMES_Base.gms select one of the CaseStudies in $set CaseStudy
+1- Open the REMES-EU.gpr file to load the project in GAMS

+2- Load the file REMES_Base.gms

+3- Select one of the CaseStudies in $set CaseStudy

-Click Run
+4- Click Run

 There are three groups of results a.
 Full results (outputREMES.gdx) b.
 KPIs (KPIs.gdx)